v6d-io/v6d/docs/tutorials/data-processing/python-sharedmemory.rst

      >>> value.freeze()

-After being freezed, the shared memory (aka. the :code:`ShareableList` in this case) is available for other clients:
+After being frozen, the shared memory (aka. the :code:`ShareableList` in this case) is available for other clients:

 .. code:: python